Back to All Blogs

 Hillsboro

-Flexential currently operates four data centers in the Hillsboro/Portland, OR region, with plans for a fifth deployment underway.
-With 700,000+ square feet of data center space and 77+MW of power capacity, the Hillsboro data centers offer proximity to Silicon Valley and other expensive West Coast locations.
+Flexential currently operates five data centers in the Hillsboro/Portland, OR region, with plans for a sixth deployment underway.
+The Hillsboro data centers offer proximity to Silicon Valley and other expensive West Coast locations.
 The connectivity-rich area also offers low-latency connectivity to Azure, Google Cloud, and Amazon on the West Coast as well as subsea cabling that connects the region to Asia and beyond.
 A series of tax advantages, including no state sales tax and the Hillsboro Enterprise Zone, which offers qualified customers a rebate on the cost of IT equipment, offer additional value.

 Minneapolis

 The Flexential Minneapolis – Chaska data center offers a 160,000+ square-foot data center footprint and 9+MW of critical power.
-The facility is designed to be concurrently maintainable and fault tolerant.
-Minnesota’s colder climate allows the facility to utilize outside cold air to regulate data center temperatures for added cost savings.
-Minneapolis’ central U.S. location also makes it ideal for servicing both Coasts.
+The facility is designed to be concurrently maintainable and fault-tolerant.
+Minnesota's colder climate allows the facility to utilize outside cold air to regulate data center temperatures for added cost savings.
+Minneapolis's central U.S. location also makes it ideal for servicing both Coasts.
 Additionally, the region offers data center-attracting tax abatements that may extend to colocation customers.

 Nashville

 As businesses continue to leverage technology to meet corporate objectives and support a more distributed workforce and edge requirements, secondary data center markets will become increasingly powerful alternatives to core data center markets.
+Ongoing research and technological innovation continue to shape the evolution and optimization of secondary data center markets.
 These strategic deployments will continue to help organizations meet intensifying demands, minimize latency and ensure application performance—all at a lower cost point and with greater scalability than primary markets.

 Reach out for a Flexential regional data center tour or learn more here.